ThrowTheSwitch/Ceedling/README.md

 cater to low-level embedded development as well as enterprise-level software systems.

-Ceedling is the glue for bringing together three other awesome open-source projects you can’t live without if you‘re creating awesomeness in the C language.
+Ceedling is also a suite of tools.
+It is the glue for bringing together three other awesome open-source projects you can’t live without if you‘re creating awesomeness in the C language.

-1. [Unity], an xUnit-style test framework.
+1. **[Unity]**, an xUnit-style test framework.
-1. [CMock], a code generating, function mocking kit for interaction-based testing.
+1. **[CMock]**, a code generating, function mocking kit for interaction-based testing.
-1. [CException], a framework for adding simple exception handling to C projects in the style of higher-order programming languages.
+1. **[CException]**, a framework for adding simple exception handling to C projects in the style of higher-order programming languages.

 In its simplest form, Ceedling can build and test an entire project from just a few lines in a project configuration file.

-Because it handles all the nitty-gritty of rebuilds and becuase of Unity and CMock, Ceedling makes TDD ([Test-Driven Development][tdd]) in C a breeze.
+Because it handles all the nitty-gritty of rebuilds and becuase of Unity and CMock, Ceedling makes [Test-Driven Development][tdd] in C a breeze.

 Ceedling is also extensible with a simple plugin mechanism.